krzjoa/website/content/post/2022-05-21-how-icy-is-sun/word-embedding.md

 slug: content/post/2022-05-21-how-icy-is-sun
 ---

-# How icy is sun, how fiery is snow?
-Playing with word embedding vectors

 We all know old, good and hackneyed examples, that are typically used to intuitively explain, what the **word embedding** technique is.
 We almost always come across a chart presenting a simplified, 2-dimensional vector representation of the words **queen** and **king**, which are distant from each other similarly as the words **woman** and **man**.

-Today, I'd like to go one step further and explore the meaning of the distance between two arbitrary selected vectors.
-It this particular case - distance between **ice** and **fire**.
+Today, I'd like to go one step further and explore the meaning of the mutual position of two arbitrary selected vectors.
+It this particular case - relation between the **ice**-and-**fire** pair and the rest of the vectors.

 ## Motivation

 Assume for the moment we have an embedding in the 2-dimensional space.
-It's not a realistic case, because in most cases such low-dimensional embedding wouldn't fulfill its purpose.
+It's not a realistic case, because normally such low-dimensional embedding wouldn't fulfill its purpose.
 So, we have a bunch of vectors or points, described with two coordinates.
 We choose two such vectors, say **ice** and **fire**, as mentioned above.

 ![Drawn using https://www.geogebra.org/m/JMMKv7cx](/post/2022-05-21-how-icy-is-sun/word-embedding_files/plot_1.png)
 <center> <i>Drawn using: <a href = "https://www.geogebra.org/m/JMMKv7cx">Geogebra</a></i></center>